cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 ## Introduction

-Cloudflare load balancing is a SaaS offering that allows organizations to host applications for a global user base while vastly reducing concerns of maintenance, failover, resiliency, and scalability.
+Cloudflare Load Balancing is a SaaS offering that allows organizations to host applications for a global user base while vastly reducing concerns of maintenance, failover, resiliency, and scalability.
 Using Cloudflare load balancing allows organizations to address the following challenges:

 * Efficiently handling large volumes of incoming traffic, especially during unexpected surges or spikes.
 * Ensuring applications and services remain accessible to users.